30 Extraordinary Things to do in Indianapolis in April

 The Indianapolis Cultural Trail is an 8-mile bike and pedestrian path that winds through the heart of Indianapolis.
 This trail connects the city’s six downtown cultural districts and major attractions.
 Take some time to enjoy the public art installations, beautiful landscaping, and outdoor seating areas along the Cultural Trail.
 Usually, there are even more things to do in Indianapolis in April along the Cultural Trail because of the mild weather.

 There’s a wonderful outdoor exhibit at The Children’s Museum of Indianapolis.
-The Riley Children’s Health Sports Legends Experience is a sports park where guests can try their hands (or their feet) at all kinds of sports and exercises.
+The Riley Children’s Health Sports Legends Experience is a sports park where guests can try their hands (or their feet) at all kinds of sports and exercises, designed specifically for kids.
 Full of opportunities to run and play outside, it’s one of our favorite things to do in Indianapolis in April.

 The Soldier and Sailors Monument on Monument Circle stands 284 feet tall and is made of Indiana limestone.
 Inside the monument is a museum that tells the story of Indiana’s military history.
 Visitors can take an elevator or climb stairs to the observation deck at the top of the monument, and see stunning views of the city skyline.